Home

 Perforation: 13 1/4 x 14

-Ercole Consalvi (1757-1824) was a deacon of the church who was raised to the level of Cardinal.
-He had seminary training but never received the sacrament of Holy Orders.
+Ercole Consalvi was born in 1757-1824).
+He was a deacon of the Church who received training but never received the sacrament of Holy Orders.
 He served at the request of Pope Pius VII (1742-1823) as Secretary of State for two terms: from 1800 to 1806 and from 1814 to 1823.
 He was brilliant in his task as a diplomat in dealing with tremendous upheavals in the social structure of a changing world.
 These ramifications have influenced our society to this day.

 To give context to Consalvi’s service to the church, you have to look back to the reign of Pius VI (1717-1799).
 Papal influence in Spain, France, Portugal, and Austria was ready to explode.
 The general population was Catholic, but they had little trust in the church – its wealth, grandiosity, power and clericalism.
 The French Enlightenment’s quest to promote progress had little fondness for the influence of the church.
 The dam broke with the French Revolution when the church was stripped of its wealth, and political influence on the society.
 Clergy were told to give loyalty to the government before the Papacy.
 The outlook was that Christendom was on the brink of destruction.
 Pope Pius VII had no contingency plans to deal with what was happening other than God’s providence in this purging.
 During the turmoil of the French Revolution, Napoleon by a coup d’etat in 1789 took control of the French government, the legal system and the military.
 In 1796 Bonaparte entered into Italy and the Papal States.
 Pope Pius VI was forced to leave Rome and be placed in exile in France.
 He died in a prison in France.